 - Documentation showing ties to home country

-- Photocopy of National ID card or Drivers licence or Voters card which is issued within recent five years (For Nigerians)
+- Photocopy of National ID card or Driver’s licence or Voters card which is issued within last five years (For Nigerians)

 Depending on your visa type, additional documents may be requested.
 See the South Korean Embassy’s website for more information and updates on requirements.